pemheath/learn-train-evolve/designdoc.md

 Brazilian Jiu Jitsu (BJJ) is growing in popularity with academies opening to meet the surging demand.
 The sport of jiu jitsu is unique in its combined mental and physical complexity.
 Likened to "chess with your body", jiu jitsu requires practitioners to understand movements, attacks and defenses from common positions.
 Upon this basic framework (how pieces move) come combinations, sequences, strategy and tactics.
 However, knowing the move intellectually is only half of the game, because your body has to be able to execute the move with precise technique and timing, requiring coordinated movements that become muscle memory with routine practice.
 The complexity of the sport presents a problem: *how can practitioners manage and optimize their learning and training process?*

 Jiu jitsu practitioners commonly track what they are learning, how it fits into their existing knowledge base, and what they need to learn next.
 At more beginner levels, this tracking is primarily executed by the curriculum, but as students become more intermediate, they must take more ownership of their development.
-Students use many systems for tracking their progress, including physical notebooks, a note on a smartphone, excel sheets, word docs, etc. **Students would benefit from an integrated system where they can organize their training notes, set goals, and track progress on a platform that is integrated with their academy, their gym schedule and curriculum, and their teammates+coaches.**
+Students use many systems for tracking their progress, including physical notebooks, a note on a smartphone, Excel sheets, word docs, etc. **Students would benefit from an integrated system where they can organize their training notes, set goals, and track progress on a platform that is integrated with their academy, their gym schedule and curriculum, and their teammates+coaches.**

 Learn Train Evolve provides athletes and coaches an integrated platform to track and manage training, technique development, goals, and coaching.
 With two types of users (students + administrators), admins can view and manage their students + upload resource based content, while students can manage their own training plan and collect notes and resources in one convenient location.

 ## 2. Top Questions to Resolve in Review

 1. Would using Amazon Athena in conjunction with DynamoDB facilitate me to provide the kind of data visualization and reports this service will provide?
 2. I will need to preload a good amount of data (goals, "why" statements) -- is there an efficient way to preload dynamodb databases?
 Is a json doc the fastest way?
-I would love to store the data in excel and somehow convert that to a format DynamoDB would use.
+I would love to store the data in Excel and somehow convert that to a format DynamoDB would use.
 Via Json?
 3. I need calendar integration for class schedules.
 What integration would I use here?
-Is there a google calendar API to integrate this in?
+Is there a Google calendar API to integrate this in?
 I need to explore these options.
-4. I would like the administrator to readily update information: would using Wordpress as a content management system and integrate it into my project as a headless wordpress be an option for this?
+4. I would like the administrator to readily update information: would using WordPress as a content management system and integrate it into my project as a headless WordPress be an option for this?

 ## 3. Vocabulary and User Stories